replab/book/sphinx/reps/subrepresentations.md

 ## Adding a group to the Atlas

 If a group is not known in RepLAB, it is possible to add it to the Atlas, using a JSON interoperability format.
+This format includes character tables and allows RepLAB to [recognize](../permgrps/construction.md) the group.

 Group data can be exported from [GAP System](https://www.gap-system.org/).
 First, one needs to install [GAP System](https://www.gap-system.org/) and set the [gapBinaryPath](+replab.+globals.gapBinaryPath) variable.
 Then, one runs the [computeAndAdd](+replab.Atlas.computeAndAdd) method.

 ```